 This is the other one I come across a lot while researching my industry.
 What real benefits can someone have in marketing your business if they don’t even talk to you?
 I am appalled every time I come across these, and they can be pretty expensive as well.
 When I look at them, I think, what is even applicable to different business types?
 Many times parts of these packages aren’t relevant, leaving you having wasted your money.
 I find it ironic that “social” marketing can be so impersonal.

-Social Media Marketing IS designed for each clients after research and discussion.
+Social Media Marketing IS designed for each client after research and discussion.

 The moral of the story is to beware of strangers offering a quick and cheap fix to your Social Marketing needs.
 True engagement and community building take time, research, and experimentation but the rewards are powerful and long-lasting.
 What have been some of your experiences with Social Marketing?